pauld4/digital-garden/README.md

 What’s the difference between map, forEach, filter, and reduce?

+Map transforms each element into a new value, and returns a new array.
+Map does not modify the original array.
+Example is 'const doubled = [1,2,3].map(num => num*2)'. forEach executes a function for each element, and does not return a new array.
+Example is '[1,2,3].forEach(num => { console.log(num); })'.
+Filter selects elements from an array based on a condition, and returns a new array.
+Example is 'const evenNum = [1,2,3,4].filter(num => num % 2 === 0)'. 'evenNum' is now an array that has elements that are even numbers.
+Filter can be used on the same array so that the new array is assigned to the original array.
+Reduce reduces an array to a single value, so take a list of numbers and add them together.
+Such as 'const sum = [1,2,3].reduce((acc,num) => acc + num, 0)'. 'acc' is the accumulator value, and 'num' is the current value.
+The '0' at the end is the initial value for hte accumulator.
+So the order would be '0 + 1', '1 + 2', then '3 + 3' which equals '6'.
+If no intial value is provided then the first array element is the accumulator's initial value.

+In short, use map to transform, filter to remove items, reduce to combine items, and forEach to iterate.

 How do you remove duplicates from an array?

+The best way to remove duplicates from an array is to use Set().
+This can be done using 'let newArray = [...new Set([1,2,2,3])]', and 'newArray' will be '[1,2,3]'.
+Set() converts the array into a Set object, and then that object is converted into an array using the spread syntax, '...'.

+What is the JavaScript Set() object?

+The Set() is used with an array to return an object of unique values.
+So writing 'Set([1,2,2,3])' will return a Set object {1,2,3}.
+Set objects cannot be individually accessed like an array does with indexes, but Sets can still be ready using has(), or iterated over using FOR...OF or forEach.
+If index access is needed, convert it to an array.

 How do you check if a variable is an array?

+Use 'Array.isArray(myArray)'.
+This will return a TRUE or FALSE value.
+You can convert a SET to an ARRAY using 'mySet = [...mySet]', and then 'console.log(Array.isArray(mySet))' which will return TRUE.
+You cannot use 'typeof myArray' because that will return 'object'.
+In JavaScript, ARRAYS are a special type of object, which is why 'Array.isArray()' is used.

 ===Objects===

 How do you loop over an object’s properties?

+Objects are not arrays, so map() or forEach() cannot be used.
+Instead, use FOR...IN.
+Such as 'for(let key in obj) { console.log(key, obj[key]); }'.
+Another method is to use Object.keys().
+If you have 'let obj = { a:1, b:2, c:3 }', then you can iterate over that object using 'Object.keys(obj).forEach(key => { console.log(key, obj[key]); })'.
+You can also use FOR...OF, such as 'for(let [key,value] of Object.entries(obj)) { console.log(key, value); }'.
+Another way to use Object.entries is to use 'Object.entries(obj).forEach(([key, value]) => { console.log(key, value); })'.

 What’s the difference between dot notation and bracket notation?

+Dot notation is using dots to access an object properties, and bracket notation uses brackets to access object properties.
+Dot notation looks like this 'console.log(obj.name)' and bracket notation would be 'console.log(obj["name"])'.
+Bracket notation can use variables to access the property, such as 'let key = "name"; console.log(obj[key]);'.
+Dot notation is used for accessing known, valid property names, while bracket notation allows dynamic property access and supports property names with special characters or spaces.
+By default, dot notation should be used, and bracket notation should be used when the property name is dynamic such as containing spaces or special characters.

 What is object destructuring?

+Object destructuring is a syntax that allows you to extract properties from an object and assign them to variables.
+Instead of 'let user = { name: "Paul", count: 10 }; let name = user.name; let count = user.count;' you can do 'let { name, count } = user'.
+The variable names must match the property names.
+Defaults can be used too, so if the object does not have a property, then that property can be added, such as 'let { country = "USA" } = user'.

 //===Asynchronous JavaScript===//